KSAMissionCtrl/OpsTracker/README.md

   - Active Vessels are listed in alphabetical order
   - The twitter stream shown can be changed in some instances to view only tweets relevant to the mission/vessel/crew member
   - Clicking for additional vessel information no longer pulls up text but instead opens a dialog box containing the text, which can be moved and resized.
 When closed, it will re-open over top the vessel image again next time
+  - The surface map when viewed in the vessel page can now be expanded to fill the entire content area, as it essentially functions as the full surface map previously only available through a body view in the Flight Tracker

 Additions:
   - When viewing a system that has vessels in orbit, they are dynamically loaded and added to the GeoGebra figure